Project1: Threads

 thread terminates.
 Each thread, therefore, acts like a mini-program running

-inside Pintos, with the function passed to thread_create()
+inside Pintos, with the function passed to thread_create() acting like

 At any given time, exactly one thread runs and the rest, if any, become